hoplon/hoplon/doc/Getting-Started.md

       (fancyitem (span "Item 2") (span "This is the second item.")))))
 ```

-When _resources/public/func.html_ is viewed in the browser the list items,
-headings, and paragraphs will be seen in the resulting HTML.
-As always, the
-same page can be represented as HTML markup:
+As always, the same page can be represented as HTML markup:

 ```html
 <script type="text/hoplon">